will-byrne-hp/find/docs/_customisation/widgets-dev-docs.md

 - [Updating Widget][UpdatingWidget]
 - [SavedSearch Widget][SavedSearchWidget]

-These three widget types should cover most use cases and can all be implemented quickly by extending their abstract views found in [the widgets folder][WidgetsFolder]
+These three widget types should cover most use cases and can all be implemented quickly by extending their abstract views found in the widgets folder:
+`find/webapp/idol/src/main/public/static/js/find/idol/app/page/dashboard/widgets/`

 ### Standard Widget